 ‘RHOA’ Season 10: Kenya Married A Fan?
-Porsha’s New Frack And Cynthia Has A New Man In Explosive Trailer
+Porsha’s New ‘Frack’ And Cynthia Has A New Man In Explosive Trailer

 It also seems like Kandi and Porsha are not going to be best friends anytime soon while Cynthia and Kenya get closer.

 The cast also questions Kenya over her marriage.
 Kim Zolciak declares that Kenya married a fan while Cynthia wants to meet him.
-Her husband Marc Daly does not appear in the trailer and it is not confirmed to appear in Season 10.
+Her husband Marc Daly does not appear in the trailer, and he is not confirmed to appear in Season 10.
 Kenya gets defensive about her marriage and almost gets into a fight with Kim.

 Are you looking forward to Real Housewives of Atlanta Season 10?